 When Nicolai returned from vacation, Dr. Williams carefully explained his recommendation.
 Dr. Williams’ confidence and dedication to the case impressed Nicolai and he agreed to the new plan.

 Shortly thereafter, Nicolai underwent the surgery and immediately felt a difference.
 He completed a course of rehab and went back to work, counting down the days until summer when he could visit the lake house again.
 Even though he knew it was too soon to water ski, he was able to be active in other ways.

 Once summer rolled around, Nicolai was in his element out on the water.
 He was even doing tricks on a ski disk rather than water skis.
 And, just a few months post-surgery (and one year after his injury), Nicolai was barefoot skiing again—a long way from sitting in the hospital convinced he may never ski again.

-The Nicolai family is adamant about one thing-- the best decision they ever made was to meet Dr. Williams.
+The Nicolai family is adamant about one thing—the best decision they ever made was to meet Dr. Williams.
+Nicolai had already seen an orthopedic traumatologist that recommended a revision fixation surgery, but could not comment on replacement.
+He had also seen a joint replacement surgeon that recommended a hip replacement, but could not comment on revision surgery options.
 Dr. Williams’ comprehensive skill set that encompasses all hip conditions including trauma, preservation and replacement allowed for a full conversation about Nicolai’s options.
 They claim that without Dr. Williams’ dedication to Nicolai’s case and his surgical skills, Nicolai may have been stuck on the couch, simply watching others perform the tricks he used to do.